Tokyo governor says Olympics facing 'major issue' after Mori's sexist remarks | Politics

 Tokyo governor says Olympics facing 'major issue' after Mori's sexist remarks

-Tokyo Governor Yuriko Koike said on Friday the Olympic Games were facing a "major issue" after the head of the organising committee made sexist remarks, with criticism of his comments showing no sign of abating.
-Yoshiro Mori, 83, set off a firestorm on social media both at home and abroad this week with comments that women talked too much, remarks made in a meeting with the Japan Olympic Committee (JOC) that he later retracted and apologised for but refused to resign over.
+Tokyo Governor Yuriko Koike said on Friday the Olympic Games were facing a "major issue" after the head of the organising committee made sexist remarks, as criticism of his comments showed no sign of abating.
+Yoshiro Mori, 83, set off a firestorm on social media both at home and abroad this week by saying that women talked too much, in remarks made in a meeting with the Japan Olympic Committee (JOC).
+He later retracted the comments and apologised but refused to resign.

 "The mission of the metropolis and the organising committee is to prepare for a safe and secure Games, and we are facing a major issue," Koike said.
 She also said she'd heard the Tokyo government was fielding complaint calls from city residents.